 - Helpful customer service

 Yes.
-A good VPN should be able to handle the streaming of video content without any issues, but there are some providers that put more focus on this part of the service, so if streaming is your main reason for using a VPN, it is best to shop around and read through user reviews to determine the best possible choice.
+Any of the top VPNs should be able to handle the streaming of video content without any trouble.
+Some providers put more focus on streaming than on downloads or security, so if accessing streaming services is your main reason for using a VPN, it is best to shop around and read reviews to determine the best possible choice.

-In general, yes, but Netflix tries hard to combat this, which is why even the very best VPN streaming services sometimes stop working until a new work-around is patched in.
-The ability to stream Netflix therefore fluctuates as the largest streaming company and the world’s leading VPN providers always try to outwit each other with new solutions.
+In general, yes - but Netflix tries hard to combat this practice.
+That’s why even a great VPN for streaming Netflix sometimes stops working until a new workaround is patched in.
+Netflix’s susceptibility to VPN fluctuates as the world’s largest streaming company and the world’s leading VPN providers try to outwit each other.

 No, using a VPN can never increase your connection speed.
-In fact, connecting to a VPN will always have a negative impact and reduce your usual internet connection speed.
-This is why VPN companies are always putting so much emphasis on just how little their service impacts it, and why a lower percentage of speed decrease remains such a huge selling point.
-However, some VPN services may work better with certain browsers like Chrome, Safari, or Firefox.
+In fact, connecting to a VPN will always reduce your speed when watching something on streaming services.
+That’s why VPN companies always put so much emphasis on just how little their service impacts transfer rates.

 Most VPNs available in 2020 can be used for streaming without any issues, as providers make streaming a top priority.
 NordVPN, CyberGhost, and ExpressVPN stand out as some of the top choices for unblocking streaming services.